medialab-uniovi/TTN-MEDIALAB-UNIOVI/SANITIZER/README.md

 The code can be structured into two parts :

-	- Reading data from VL53L0X sensor : this part must stay the same as the original code.
+	- Reading data from IR Sensor : this part must stay the same as the original code.

 	- Sending data via LoRaWAN : whether if you use OTAA or ABP activation method.
 You must change the parameters given by your TTN console account in order to send the data correctly.